Understanding JPMorgan Chase's Unusual Options Activity | Benzinga

 Understanding JPMorgan Chase's Unusual Options Activity

-On Thursday, shares of JPMorgan Chase (NYSE:JPM) saw unusual options activity.
-After the option alert, the stock price moved up to $153.41.
+Shares of JPMorgan Chase (NYSE:JPM) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved down to $157.08.

 - Trade Type: CALL